-270-110.2 Appeals from a final decision of the Department made pursuant to the provisions of Section 270-90 shall be to the Zoning Board of Appeals in accordance with Section 270-110.
+270-120.2 Appeals from a final decision of the Department made pursuant to the provisions of Section 270-90 shall be to the Zoning Board of Appeals in accordance with Section 270-110.
 Decisions made by the Zoning Board of Appeals shall be final.
-All Appeals of decisions made by the Zoning Board of Appeals shall be made pursuant to Section 270-120.1.
+All Appeals of decisions made by the Zoning Board of Appeals shall be made to the Gwinnett County Superior Court pursuant to Sections 270-120.1.